missamii/Elijah-Ink-WordPress-Theme/README.md

-# Elijah-Ink-WordPress-Theme
+# ElijahInk WordPress Theme
 WordPress Theme for Kyle Moore

 Kyle is an upcoming Guitarist and Songwriter.
+He currently attending Georgia State University.
-He currently attends [ATL college name here].
-He's end goal is to leverage his talent and skills in music to teach music to grade school level students.
+His current goal is to leverage his talents and skills in music to providing musical education to grade school students.
+During that time he also plans to realize his end goal in producing.

 ## Purpose
 My client, Kyle required a theme that showcased not only where his next tour will be.
 But something that creatively relected him as a unique artist in the music industry.